zenoss/twill/README.txt

    add_auth IdyllStuff http://www.idyll.org/ titus test

-would tell twill that a request from the authentication realm "IdyllStuff" under http://www.idyll.org/ should be answered with username 'titus', password 'test'.
+tells twill that a request from the authentication realm "IdyllStuff" under http://www.idyll.org/ should be answered with username 'titus', password 'test'.